laserpants/groundfork-js/README.md

 ##### Api

-Application resources are exposed through a client-side REST interface which encapsulates commands in a format suitable for logging.
+Application resources are exposed through a client-side REST interface which encapsulates commands into a format suitable for logging.
 Resources are stored on the device for subsequent synchronization with other devices.

 #### Contrived example